20 kitchen hacks to cook faster

 8) Freeze Small Batches of Produce

-Whenever you are prepping, cut your leftovers too and place them on a small reusable ziplock bags and store them in the freezer.
+Whenever you are prepping, cut your leftovers too and place them on small reusable ziplock bags and store them in the freezer.

 We do this trick with onions, green onions, bell peppers, carrots, tomatoes, celery, and even ginger.
 Still, we use these vegetables only on cooked meals as they lose their texture after defrosting.